eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 ## NIHMS Credentials Configuration

 In order for PASS to be able to make deposits into NIHMS and monitor for status updates, there are credentials that need to be created in NIHMS.
-Please review [this page](../../infrastructure-documenation/operations-production/ops-nihms.md) for the details.
+Please review the [NIHMS Credentials Configuration](../../infrastructure-documenation/operations-production/ops-nihms.md) for the details.

 ## Production Configuration Variables